ajnaduvil/InnerSpace.SceneLoader/README.md

 ### Known Issues
 -  App needs an oculus device to be connected.
-Fail scenarios related to device availability are not handled.
+Failure scenarios related to device availability are not handled.
 -   In tooltip config file, the character limit validation and format validation is not implemented

 ### Implementation Details